AnonProfileSubmission/LLM_Agent_Cybersecurity_Forensic/README.md

 ---

 ## Structure of the Benchmark

-The benchmark is designed to evaluate the agent’s ability to perform forensic analysis on malicious network traffic (there is always an attempted attack against a web service).
-Thus, for each event, it is assumed that an attack has occurred.
-The goal of the agent is to:
+The benchmark is designed to evaluate the agent’s ability to perform forensic analysis on malicious network traffic.
+The dataset includes two categories of events:

+---

+### 1. Web-Service Attack Traffic

+These events contain network traffic where an attempted attack against a web service is always present.
+For each event, it is assumed that an exploitation attempt occurred.
+In this scenario, the agent’s objectives are to:

 - **Determine the affected service**
-- **Detect the correct CVE ID**, if applicable
+- **Detect the correct CVE**
 - **Assess whether the service is vulnerable**
 - **Assess whether the attack was successful**
 - **Generate a concise report**

+---

+### 2. Malware-Infected Device Traffic

+Other events focus on host machines infected by malware, using real-world samples adapted from [here](https://www.malware-traffic-analysis.net/training-exercises.html)

+In these cases, the analysis shifts from detecting a single CVE to identifying the malware’s activity and profiling the victim machine.
+The agent must extract Indicators of Compromise (IOCs) and reconstruct the behaviour of the infected system.

+For malware-focused events, the agent returns a **different structured report**, produced through the `final_answer_formatter` tool.
+The structure is as follows:

+### Malware Analysis Report Format

+- **executive_summary including IOCs**
+- **victim_hostname**
+- **victim_ip**
+- **victim_mac**
+- **victim_windows_user_account_name**
 ---
 ## How to specify model and provider